Midwest Invasion of 1967: Invasion

 The 12th Battalion was transformed into the 12th Brigade and given the job of quickly capturing Ibadan and Lagos from two axes at the towns of Ore and Okitipupa but this was postponed for three days while President Ojukwu and General Banjo argued over whom to appoint Governor/Administrator of the Mid-Western Region.
 Not wanting to appoint an Igbo over non-Igbo citizens General Banjo suggested that either David Ejoor, Samuel Ogbemudia, or Col. Trimnell be made governor but Ojukwu refused and ultimately placed the Midwest Igbo medical-officer Albert Okonkwo governor.
 When General Banjo returned to Benin City on August 12 he resumed the extremely delayed advance of the 12th Brigade to make its way to the town of Ore but not to attack Ibadan or Lagos until further notice.
 In Warri, Major Chukwuka released Major Adewale Ademoyega, who had been recently transferred from Uyo to Warri after getting into a fistfight with Major Emannuel Ifeajuna.
 After seizing all the weapons in Warri police station he made his way to Benin City, where he was put in command of the newly formed 19th Battalion, which consisted of 700 recently conscripted soldiers meant to support the new 12th brigade at Benin.
 The next day Major Ademoyega relieved Ifeajuna of his command and replaced him with Lt.
 Col. Henry Igboba.
 Ifeajuna then returned to Enugu as the 101st division's liaison officer.

+Biafran troops entered the Western State on August 17.
+They were able to advance 17 miles facing more sustained resistance before being stopped at Ore the following day after federal forces obstructed their advance by demolishing several bridges.
+On August 21, Ojukwu appealed over Radio Biafra to the international community to facilitate a ceasefire and peace talks.